 ♦ Brooklyn Law School (J.D., 2004)

-Ms. Mathews is actively involved in the NYSBA and currently serves on the Executive Committee of the Labor and Employment Law Section as the Co-Chair of the Continuing Legal Education Committee.
+Alyson serves on the Board of Directors of the New York State Association of School Attorneys.
+She is also actively involved in the NYSBA and currently serves on the Executive Committee of the Labor and Employment Law Section as the Co-Chair of the Continuing Legal Education Committee.
+In June 2018, she will become the Chair-Elect of the Section.
 She is a co-editor of NYSBA’s second edition of Impasse Resolution under the Taylor Law.
 Ms. Mathews is also a member of the American Bar Association and the Suffolk County Bar Association.

 Ms. Mathews received her law degree from Brooklyn Law School and her undergraduate degree, cum laude, from Boston College.
 While at Brooklyn Law School, she was a member of the Moot Court Honor Society and the Journal of Law and Policy.
 She participated in the 2003 National First Amendment Moot Court Competition where she placed as a semifinalist.
 Ms. Mathews also served as the coach of the 2004 First Amendment Moot Court team, Notes and Comments Editor for the Journal of Law and Policy, and editor of the Brooklyn Law School News.